arlenawu/mechacar-statistical-analysis/README.md

 # mechacar-statistical-analysis

 # Overview
-The purpose of this project is to run statistical analyses for AutosRUs's prototype MechaCar, which is experiecing some problems in production.
+The purpose of this project is to run statistical analyses on AutosRUs's prototype MechaCar, which is experiencing some production challenges.

 # Results